-Figure 9.
-Adult chinch bugs Credits:
+Figure 7.
+Adult chinch bugs.
+Credits: L. Buss, UF/IFAS

-Figure 10.
-Chinch bug damage Credits:

-Other insect pests, including webworms, armyworms, grass loopers, and mole crickets, can damage St. Augustinegrass.
+Figure 8.
+Chinch bug damage.
+Credits: E. Buss, UF/IFAS Check for chinch bugs by removing the ends of a coffee can, inserting one end into the soil at the margin of suspected damaged areas, and filling it with water.
+Chinch bugs will float to the water surface within 5 minutes.
+In areas where chinch bugs are a serious problem, a single, thorough insecticide treatment may offer only temporary control.
+Therefore, repeat applications may be required.
+Some populations of this insect have become resistant to synthetic pyrethroid insecticides.
+Other insect pests, including webworms, armyworms, grass loopers, and mole crickets can damage St. Augustinegrass.
 Mole crickets damage turfgrass areas primarily by creating tunnels or soft mounds while searching for food.
 Additional damage may result from small animals digging through the soil profile in search of the mole crickets as food.
-Check for mole crickets by examining an area for tunnels or by applying 2 gallons of water mixed with 1 1/2 ounces of detergent soap per 2 square feet in suspected damaged areas.
+Check for mole crickets by examining an area for tunnels or by applying 2 gallons of water mixed with 11⁄2 ounces of liquid detergent soap per 2 square feet in suspected damaged areas.
 Mole crickets will surface in several minutes.
 White grubs are another pest of St. Augustinegrass.
 These can be found by lifting the grass to a depth of about 2 inches.
 Grubs can be seen feeding on the roots at this level.
-For more information on insect control, refer to ENY300, Insect Pest Management on Turfgrass (http://edis.ifas.ufl.edu/ig001).

-Diseases
+For more information on insect control, refer to ENY300, Insect Pest Management on Turfgrass (http://edis.ifas.ufl. edu/ig001).
+Diseases Large patch (Figure 9) and gray leaf spot (Figure 10) are two major disease problems of St. Augustinegrass.
+Large patch occurs in warm, humid weather and is encouraged by excessive nitrogen.
+It is generally most noticeable during the spring and fall months.
+Gray leaf spot occurs during the summer rainy season and is primarily a problem on new growth.
+Both diseases can be controlled with fungicides.

-Figure 11.
-Large (brown) patch symptoms on St. Augustinegrass Credits:
+Figure 9.
+Large patch symptoms on St. Augustinegrass.
+Credits: P. Harmon, UF/IFAS